gardener/documentation/hugo/content/050-tutorials/content/howto/missing-registry-permission/_index.md

 ## Problem
-Two of the most common problems are having the wrong container image specified or trying to use private images without providing registry credentials.
-These are especially tricky when starting to work with Kubernetes or wiring up the cluster for the first time.
+Two of the most common problems are specifying the wrong container image or trying to use private images without providing registry credentials.

 **Note:** There is no observable difference in Pod status between a missing image and incorrect registry permissions.
 In either case, Kubernetes will report an ErrImagePull status for the Pods.
 For this reason, this article deals with